jackson-gregoire/ML-Sandbox/README.md

 # MachineLearningLearning
 A place for me to dump ML related stuff I'm working on.
-Probably visualizations mostly, but certainly nothing special
+Will probably be mostly visualizations and other simple stuff.